blaztted/flavour-finder/README.md

 ## Usage
-To use the application here you have the link to the deployed webpage: https://blaztted.github.io/flavour-finder/
+To use the application here you have the link to the deployed webpage: https://blaztted.github.io/flavour-finder/ Here is the link to the repository: https://github.com/blaztted/flavour-finder

 Once you open the application ther are four random recipes being displayed in four cards.
 You can also click on the buttons from the recipe suggestions (Dinner, Breakfast, Healthy and Dessert) and then 4 different recipe for each and Write a task in the middle section and click on the button with the disk.